Last Updated: June 11, 2024

 Perry would go on to provide vocals for many Journey albums, including Evolution, Departure, Dream After Dream, Captured, Escape, Frontiers, Raised on Radio, and Trial by Fire.
 During this period, "Open Arms" became a particularly impressive hit single, reaching the number two spot on the charts.

 Although he was primarily engaged with Journey, Perry also found time to collaborate with artists such as Sammy Hagar and Kenny Loggins.
-He also released Street Talk, his first solo album in 1984.
+He also released Street Talk, his first solo album, in 1984.
 The album sold over 2 million copies and contained hits such as "Oh Sherrie."
 After the release of his solo album, Steve Perry was not involved with Journey for a few years.
 When he returned in 1986, his mother became ill.
 The recording process for Raised on Radio was difficult because Perry had to leave constantly to visit his mother.
 After this draining emotional and creative process, Journey disbanded in 1987.

 Michael Kovac/Getty Images

 Other than a few live events here and there, Perry vanished from the face of the Earth for the next seven years.
 It wasn't until 1994 that he finally resurfaced with another solo album, For the Love of Strange Medicine.
-He supported the album with a tour, and was quite successful.
+He supported the album with a tour and was quite successful.
 He followed this up with another album with Journey in 1996 – Trial by Fire.
 The album was a clear hit, and it went platinum within a year.
 However, disaster soon struck.
 Perry suffered a serious injury while hiking, and his hip had to be replaced.
 However, Perry was reluctant to undergo surgery.
 Meanwhile, his bandmates were eager to capitalize on the success of their recently released platinum album.
 Eventually, they pressured Perry to go through with the surgery, and Perry reacted by refusing and permanently leaving Journey in 1998.

-Despite initially refusing to go through with the surgery, Perry chose to undergo the procedure later in 1998, of his own accord.
+Despite initially refusing to go through with the surgery, Perry chose to undergo the procedure later in 1998 of his own accord.
 He later stated that he never really felt accepted by the band.
 During the next few years, Perry collaborated with artists such as Jeff Golub and David Pack.
 Although he rarely appeared on stage during this period, he eventually released his third solo record, Traces.
 The 2018 album also spawned a 2019 music video – Perry's first in 25 years.
 In 2019, he also released a three-track holiday EP.

 Musical Style and Influences

 Perry has been praised on more than one occasion for his voice.
-He has incredible range, and can deliver powerful notes with excellent tone.
+He has incredible range and can deliver powerful notes with excellent tone.
 Rolling Stone considers Steve Perry to be among the top 100 singers of all time.
 Although Steve Perry has considerable technical skills, he also sings with genuine passion.

 Perry was primarily influenced by Sam Cooke.
 That being said, he was also inspired by The Beach Boys, Marvin Gaye, Diana Ross, and Aretha Franklin.
 Aside from his vocal influences, Perry's personal taste in music is aligned with Chuck Berry and Elvis Presley's style.

 In addition, Steve Perry is an accomplished songwriter.
 During his time with Journey, he wrote most of their songs.
 He also wrote almost all of his solo tracks.
-Because of this, he was nominated for an inclusion in the Songwriter's Hall of Fame in 2020.
+Because of this, he was nominated for inclusion in the Songwriter's Hall of Fame in 2020.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.